Scripted Data Collection OverviewLast updated on 24 April, 2020

 Script Collection Types

-- External Scripting: typically limited to a particular Collector OS, but the external script can be written in whichever language you like or you can run a binary directly
+- External Scripting: typically limited to a particular Collector OS, but the external script can be written in whichever language you prefer or you can run a binary directly